Taufiq-Ahmed-pranto/Finland-Fireman-Dataset/README.md

 ## **Part 2: Running the Project on Lehmus (HPC Cluster)**

 ### **Step-by-Step Instructions for Lehmus**
+If you have access of Lehmus you can run this but before that you have increased the size of Lehmus drive from 10 GB to minimum 100 GB.
+If can do it by sending a mail to ICT Oulu.
 1. **Access Lehmus**
    First, connect to the Lehmus HPC system.
 Use `ssh` to login:
    ```bash